jezebelatucsd/cse15l-lab-reports/lab-report-3-week-6 .md

 >Show where the private key you made is stored on your user account (but not its contents) as a screenshot.

->Show running git commands to commit and push a change to Github while logged into your ieng6 account.
+>Show running `git` commands to commit and push a change to Github while logged into your ieng6 account.

 >Show a link for the resulting commit.

+- **descript:**

 ## Copy whole directories with `scp -r`